 The most common signs and symptoms of a wheat allergy include:

-- Urticaria - hives, an itchy rash (possible swelling of the skin)
+- urticaria, or hives, an itchy rash with possible swelling of the skin

 Anaphylaxis is a medical emergency.

 Wheat allergies tend to develop in infancy, often accompanied by other food allergies.
 The allergy normally resolves after the ages of 3 to 5 years.

 Some adults have a wheat allergy, but it is far more common in children.

 A wheat allergy is an immune system response.
 When the immune system mistakes a normal or good substance for a pathogen and attacks it, this is an allergic reaction.

 The immune system exists to protect us from foreign bodies and pathogens, or things that cause disease.
 These include bacteria, viruses, and toxic substances.